 It is not easy to visit every country in the world, and only around 200 people are known to have completed the challenging quest.
 This article is about ten of the most challenging countries I visited on my journey to every country in the world.
-Please keep in mind that I travelled on Danish passports, and the situation might be entirely different for you, especially if you hold a passport from a country that is not a member of the European Union.
+Please keep in mind that I travelled on Danish passports, and the situation might be entirely different for you, especially if you don’t have a Western passport.

 It was a long process to be able to visit Syria in 2015 during the war.
 Danish journalist, Rasmus Tantholdt has reported from Syria many times, and I asked him about Syria.
 He thought it would be fine to visit Damascus and gave me an e-mail of a person to contact.
 This man knew the Syrian ambassador in North Korea which he described as “closest friend ever”.
 I e-mailed him my request, and after a lot of e-mails back and forth, I was able to pick up a visa at the Syrian embassy in Pretoria, South Africa, where I was at the time.

 It was an exciting experience to pick up the visa, as I had been there earlier, and I felt like the two young men didn’t take me seriously.
 This time was completely different, and I was invited to the ambassador’s office and was offered a cup of tea.
 A great conversation followed, and I was ready to visit Syria.
 However, having a visa isn’t always enough to get into a country.
 I flew into Beirut, where my contact picked me up and took me to the border.

 The immigration officer probably had a hard time believing I was in Syria as a tourist, but my contact explained, and I was eventually allowed into Syria.
 On the way into Damascus, I could see smoke from bombs from a distance, but the city centre itself was controlled by the government and did not feel dangerous.
 When I asked my contact how many tourists that were in Syria, he told me I was the only one.